Here’s how to avoid the most common mistakes made by local business owners.

 How will you chase up your debtors?

 There are LOTS more systems and questions involved in setting up each of these areas of your company.
-But the most important part to remember is — the longer you leave setting up systems for your business.
-The LONGER YOUR BUSINESS WILL ENSLAVE you.
+But the most important part to remember is this: the longer you leave setting up systems for your business, the LONGER YOUR BUSINESS WILL ENSLAVE you.

-The key to removing yourself from the equation of your company is.
-Set up great systems.
-This will enable you over the long term to essentially get most of your time back and you will be able to spend more time on the things you love to do.
+The key to removing yourself from the equation of your company is to set up great systems.
+This will enable you to, over the long term, get back most of your time and you will then be able to spend more time on the things you love to do.

 There’s one fundamental truth to growing every company.

 It is this — “there are only 3 ways to grow a company”.